rancher/docs/content/rancher/v2.5/en/installation/other-installation-methods/behind-proxy/install-rancher/_index.md

 kubectl create namespace cattle-system
 ```

 And install Rancher with Helm.
-Rancher also needs a proxy configuration so that it can communicate with external application catalogs or retrieve Kubernetes version update metadata:
+Rancher also needs a proxy configuration so that it can communicate with external application catalogs or retrieve Kubernetes version update metadata.

+Note that `rancher.cattle-system` must be added to the noProxy list (as shown below) so that Rancher can communicate directly with Kubernetes service DNS using service discovery.

 ```
 helm upgrade --install rancher rancher-latest/rancher \
    --namespace cattle-system \
    --set hostname=rancher.example.com \
    --set proxy=http://${proxy_host}
-   --set noProxy=127.0.0.0/8\\,10.0.0.0/8\\,cattle-system.svc\\,172.16.0.0/12\\,192.168.0.0/16\\,.svc\\,.cluster.local
+   --set noProxy=127.0.0.0/8\\,10.0.0.0/8\\,cattle-system.svc\\,172.16.0.0/12\\,192.168.0.0/16\\,.svc\\,.cluster.local,rancher.cattle-system
 ```

 After waiting for the deployment to finish: